aimino/imagemagic-mcp/README.md

 - Image binarization processing (threshold can be specified)
 - Image color adjustment (hue, brightness, saturation can be adjusted)
+- Image resizing (width, height, or scale factor can be specified)
 - Integration with AI assistants via MCP protocol
 - Display of processed image results